-As much as I try to make things as smooth and as a healthy relationship as I'd hope them to be, I make mistakes – there's no such thing as a relationships expert.
+As much as I try to make things as smooth and as a healthy relationship as I’d hope them to be, I make mistakes and have never considered it a breakup moment when having arguments – there’s no such thing as a relationships expert.

 It’s all in the trying and the doing.

 When things get really tough, it can be a break-up or a make-up situation.

 Yesterday, I said some things I shouldn’t have to my partner.

 They were said in utter frustration from my point of view – in the heat of the moment.